lopezdsr/sql-query/sql-query.md

 **`<object>`**
 A more exact specification of the file or files:
-- For an input URI, this is a pattern that matches one or more input files.
+- The specified object is interpreted in a similar way as listing file system contents with `ls`.
-The specified pattern behaves as if it were appended with a wildcard character, so that any files whose fully-qualified names begin with the pattern are used as input files.
+When you specify a folder name, it will match all objects in that folder.
+When you specify a specific object name, it only matches that single object.
+When you specify the string with a * wildcard, it matches all objects accordingly.
 For example:
   - The pattern `mydir/test1/` matches all files in the specified directory, including files in any subdirectory of that directory.
-  - The pattern `mydir/test1/tr` matches all files in the specified directory whose names begin with `tr`, plus all files in any subdirectory whose name begins with `tr`.
+  - The pattern `mydir/test1/tr*` matches all files in the specified directory whose names begin with `tr`, plus all files in any subdirectory whose name begins with `tr`.

   Because a pattern might match more than one file, ensure that the schema of each matching file is appropriate within the context of the SELECT statement.
 - For an output URI, this is the directory to which the result file is to be written.